Personal Injury Lawyer Atlanta, Georgia

 U.S. Supreme Court cases such as Brown v.
 Board of Education, which declared segregated schools unconstitutional, and Loving v.
 Virginia, which ended restrictions on interracial couples marrying, inspired her.
 She viewed law as a way to make positive change happen.

 Sears was the first Black cheerleader at Savannah High School and then transferred to Beach High School, graduating a year early.
-From there, she graduated Cornell University, then from Emory University’s law school in 1980, and finally earning a Master of Laws from the University of Virginia.
+From there, she graduated from Cornell University, then from Emory University’s law school in 1980, and finally earned a Master of Laws from the University of Virginia.

 She worked at an Atlanta law firm until she became a judge on the City of Atlanta Traffic Court.
 For many years she worked as an adjunct law professor at Emory and the University of Georgia.